Connecting and Configuring Ceph RBD Using a Linux Client

 Example for 512MB:

-Permanently mapping of RBD
+Permanently Mapping RBD

-RBD image
+RBD Image

-Edit configuration file in the path /etc/ceph/rbdmap
+Edit the configuration file located at /etc/ceph/rbdmap

-by inserting following lines.
+by adding the following lines.

 LUKS

-Edit configuration file in the path /etc/crypttab
+Edit configuration file located at /etc/crypttab

-by inserting following lines.
+by adding the following lines.

 where /etc/ceph/luks.keyfile

-is LUKS key.
+is a LUKS key.

 Path to block device source device